dyf-bits/dyf-suckless/st/readme.md

 # St (Suckless Terminal)

-This is my build of St. It is based on the build by [siduck's](https://github.com/siduck/st).
+This is my build of St. It is based on the build by [siduck](https://github.com/siduck/st).
 Mainly changed the theme to [Catppuccin](https://github.com/catppuccin/catppuccin).

 ## Install

 ```
-git clone
-cd st
-sudo make install
+sudo make clean install
 ```

 ## Dependencies